The best gifts for 3-year-olds will include plenty of opportunities to explore as toddlers grow and develop into more imaginative play.

 This car carrier helps with fine motor skills and imaginative play.

-Klein and Conti both appreciate Thomas the Tank Engine and the stories that go with him.
+Child development experts Klein and Conti both appreciate Thomas the Tank Engine and the stories that go along with him.

 Best book gifts for 3-year-olds

-This penguin has a dream and wants to do it himself (like many 3-year-olds), but discovers adventures are better with friends.
+This penguin has a dream and wants to achieve it himself (like many 3-year-olds) but discovers adventures are better with friends.

 Best play sets for 3-year-olds

 Brightly-colored pins and a glowing bowling ball will capture the attention of even the most excited 3-year-olds.
 They'll have a blast while unknowingly improving balance, hand-eye coordination and fine motor skills.

 Little ones love to get their hands dirty.
 This play set allows them to do that in the least messy way by keeping everything contained in one box with an assortment of tools, toys and moldable sand.